-3. Shape into 12 cookies (they can be rustic) using damp hands.
+3. Shape into 12 cookies (they don't need to be fancy!) using damp hands.

 4. Place cookies onto the lined baking tray and into the middle rack of the oven.
 Bake for approximately 15min (until golden).

-5. Remove from oven and place cookies on a wire rack to cool before nomming them.
+5. Remove from oven and place cookies on a wire rack to cool before nomming.

 *Use gluten free oats, oat flour and baking powder to make these sans gluten.

-The cookies are very lightly sweetened, so for those with a sweet tooth you may wish to substitute some of the applesauce with an equal quantity of date paste, which is sweeter...
+The cookies are very lightly sweetened, so for those with a sweet tooth you may wish to substitute some of the applesauce with an equal quantity of date paste, which is substantially sweeter.
 Experiment to find what works for you!

-You can jazz these bad boys up by stirring in some dairy free chocolate chips or by drizzling dark chocolate over them once they have cooled.
-You can also use whatever dried fruit you like in place of dates, so long as it's pretty sweet.
-This recipe is quite flexible and reasonably hard to stuff up, so feel free to switch it up.
+You can also jazz these bad boys up by stirring some dairy free chocolate chips or perhaps some cacao nibs into the batter, or by drizzling dark chocolate over them once they have cooled.
+You can also use whatever dried fruit you like in place of dates, as long as it's pretty sweet.
+This recipe is flexible and reasonably difficult to stuff up, so feel free to switch it up!